OpenClaw Proves Agentic AI Works. Here's How to Secure It.

 - Your agent executes them with your full permissions

-The fix: a policy enforcement proxy
+How to secure OpenClaw with a policy enforcement proxy

 TameFlare sits between OpenClaw and the APIs it calls.
 Every outbound HTTP request passes through the proxy, which enforces your policies.